What is the City and Town approval process? How long will it take?

 Will there be public meetings and input?
 How can I make suggestions or recommendations on how to improve the development ideas for the redevelopment of this site?

 There have been two public meetings for the Project to date – April 10, 2014 and August 5, 2014.
 You can see the presentations and videos from these meetings HERE.
 Our goal is to work with the community and be transparent.
 We will continue to have public meetings to make sure the public is aware of our plans and actions.
 We have developed this website as well as Twitter and Facebook pages so that we can keep you up to date with where we are with the Project.
 You can send us a message through the website or to email@example.com.

 When will the site be available for leasing?
 How can I locate my business at the site?

-The Project will be available for leasing after site plan approval is granted.
+The Project will be available for leasing after site plan approval is granted in both the City of Ithaca and Town of Ithaca.
 In the mean time, we will be compiling a list of interested parties.
-To receive notices and updates to the Project join our mailing list or send your information to us at email@example.com or through this website HERE
+To receive notices and updates to the Project join our mailing list or send your information to us at firstname.lastname@example.org or through this website HERE